robertxa/pyswath/README.rst

 	11. densitymin, densitymax: set the density colorbar limits (between [0,1]).
 								Set it to None, if you want to keep the automatic settings

 								Default: densitymin = None

-									densitymax = None
+								Default: densitymax = None

 	12. remNoData: Flag to remove (True) or not (False) the NoData values from a DEM 2015/08 : does not work very well, avoid it for the moment.

 					Default: remNoData = False

 	13. corrnan: Flag to correct (True) or no (False) the graph from the Nan values Be careful, it replace the NaN values with the min value of the frequency

 				Default: corrnan = False

 	14. nodatav: value of the NoData
 				Default: nodatav = 0.0
-	15. multipoints: Multipoints section :
-					Flag to set a profil with multipoints
+	15. multipoints: Multipoints section, Flag to set a profil with multipoints
 						- [False] = only two points (Default)
 						- [True] = more than two points
 						- [True, False,...] if several  transects

 							ex: multipoints = [False]

-	16. nbpointsint: Multipoints section :
-					number of intermediary points in the profile
-					If different profiles : nbpointsint = [...,3,2,1]
-					Choose the order of the profiles with a decreasing number of intermediary points to avoid error in the code
+	16. nbpointsint: Multipoints section, number of intermediary points in the profile If different profiles : nbpointsint = [...,3,2,1] Choose the order of the profiles with a decreasing number of intermediary points to avoid error in the code

 						ex: nbpointsint = [0]

-	17. pointint: C,D,...: Multipoints section :
-				intermediary points in the profile, given from A to B Be aware of the order !
+	17. pointint: C,D,...: Multipoints section, intermediary points in the profile, given from A to B Be aware of the order !

 					Give the name C for the 1st intermediary point (C = [(-78.255,-9.713),(,),...])